spyder-ide/spyder-docs/doc/ipythonconsole.rst

 Spyder-created consoles support even more advanced capabilities, such as:

 * The :doc:`variableexplorer`, with GUI-based editors for many built-in and third-party Python objects
-* Full GUI integration with the enhanced IPython debugger, ``ipdb``, including viewing and setting normal and conditional breakpoints interactively in any file, a Breakpoints pane, and following along with execution flow in the in the :doc:`editor` (see the :doc:`debugging` documentation for more details)
+* Full GUI integration with the enhanced IPython debugger, ``ipdb``, including viewing and setting normal and conditional breakpoints interactively in any file, a :guilabel:`Breakpoints` pane, and following along with execution flow in the in the :doc:`editor` (see the :doc:`debugging` documentation for more details)
 * The :ref:`User Module Reloader <umr-section>`, which can automatically re-import modified packages and files
 * Inline display of ``Matplotlib`` graphics, if the ``Inline`` backend is selected under :menuselection:`Preferences --> IPython console --> Graphics --> Graphics backend`